ldproxy/demo/doc/cologne_lod2.md

 This API is disabled by default, because of the need to first start a PostgreSQL database and load the data.
 See below.

+The source data is in the projected coordinate reference system EPSG:25832 (ETRS89/UTM32N, easting/northing) and EPSG:7837 (DHHN2016, height).
+To support conversions into WGS84 coordinate reference systems, e.g., OGC:CRS84h (WGS84 geographic, longitude/latitude/ellipsoidal height), a grid for the conversion between ellipsoidal height and the geoid height is included (`resources/proj/de_bkg_gcg2016.tif`).
+The difference in Cologne is roughly 50 meters; without the grid file, the ellipsoidal height values are roughly 50 meters too low.
+The file covers all of Germany and is provided by the Bundesamt für Kartographie und Geodäsie (BKG) Deutschland; it can be downloaded from https://cdn.proj.org/.

 ## Data source

 License: [Datenlizenz Deutschland - Zero – Version 2.0](https://www.govdata.de/dl-de/zero-2-0)